GGUF Models in the Browser: 160,000+ Models Via llama.cpp WASM

 Why WASM Matters: Universal Browser Support

 WebGPU is fast -- but it is not everywhere.
-As of early 2026, WebGPU is supported in Chrome 113+, Edge 113+, and Safari 18+.
-Firefox still limits it to Nightly builds.
+As of early 2026, WebGPU is supported in Chrome 113+, Edge 113+, and Safari 26+.
+Firefox has shipped WebGPU on Windows (Firefox 141+) and on macOS ARM64 (Firefox 145+), but it remains off by default in many configurations.
 That means a meaningful fraction of your users cannot run WebGPU-based inference at all.

 WebAssembly, on the other hand, has been supported in every major browser since 2017.
 Chrome 57+, Edge 16+, Firefox 52+, Safari 11+, and every iOS browser.
 If your users have a browser made in the last eight years, they can run WASM.